strata-mvc/strata/docs/installation.md

 $ php composer.phar install
 ~~~

-This will create a directory named `vendors` at the base of your Wordpress installation where all your PHP dependencies will be located.
+This will create a directory named `vendor` at the base of your Wordpress installation where all your PHP dependencies will be located.
 For more information on Composer, you can [read up on their documentation](https://getcomposer.org/doc/).

 ## Configuring in Wordpress